BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 Address: 6 rue Proudhon, 93210, La Plaine-Saint-Denis.

-Stamp (hexagonal): FOUNDRY / OF / SIMPLICITY / (sun in center) / PRINTING LOST WAX
+Stamp (hexagonal): FOUNDRY / OF / THE PLAIN / (sun in the center) / POLYGRAPHIC LOST WAX

-The assets were immediately taken over by D. Jolivot and J. Rosini, who formed SARL "Fonderie de La Plaine."
-Sometimes molding was outsourced; wax models, casting, chasing, and patination were done in-house.
+The company's assets were immediately taken over by D. Jolivot and J. Rosini, who created "Fonderie de La Plaine" LLC.

 II – 5) AIRAINDOR – 1985-1992

-The foundry specialized in vacuum casting of monumental pieces.
-In June 1992 Airaindor was placed in court-supervised administration.
+The foundry specializes in vacuum casting for monumental pieces in single-pour technique.
+In June 1992, Airaindor was placed under external administration by court decision.

 II – 6) ART BRASS – 1993